Fitness Reality X-Class Olympic Power Cage

 XMark is no stranger to producing top rated weight lifting equipment so I wanted to make sure I mentioned their XM-7620 model.
 This beast is made of 11 gauge 2”x3” steel frame which is coated with a scratch resistance powder coating.

 Let’s talk about how this differs from other racks.
 The spotter bars are actually attached to the rack and slide up and down every 2 inches by pulling out a knob to move it.
 The spotter bars are really thick and solid.
 There are bar catches on the inside area of the cage and on the outside of the cage.
-This is a great option to allow you to do squats on the inside or outside.
-You can also lower the bar catches on the outside to do shoulder shrugs or lift it off and do dead lifts with.
+This is a fantastic option to allow you to do squats on the inside or outside.
+You can also lower the catches on the outside to do shrugs (shoulder) or lift it off and do dead lifts with.

 NO LONGER AVAILABLE.
 Please see Fitness Reality here instead.